SHARE THE SUN

 Solar & Low-Income Households

 The cost of installing solar can be prohibitive for low income families.
-And low income families are the ones who need it the most – they can spend 2.4 times as much on their energy bills as non-low-income households (Source: ACEEE).
+And low income families are the ones who need it the most – they can spend 2.4 times as much of their income on their energy bills as non-low-income households (Source: ACEEE).

 Increased energy efficiency measures & solar deployment in low-income communities lowers energy bills, builds local climate resilience, and improves the public health & safety (Source: DOE).
 And installing solar panels at home can lift a family’s assets & property value, as well as prevent them from having to pick between keeping the lights on or paying for other necessities like food and medicine.